beekiran00/DeepMirror-Task-ML-Engineer---Bhanu-Velpula/README.md

 3. [Benchmarks](#3-benchmarks)
 4. [Key Metrics for Sales Team](#4-key-metrics-for-sales-team)

+*Overall time to complete the project is 3 days 2 hours and 15 mins*

 ## Requirements
 * Train a supervised graph neural network, a tree model and a transformer model
 * Choose a dataset(s) from the TDC to train the models with